 For more information please see

-Competition at the Committee on Global Thought at Columbia University
+Competition at the Committee on Global Thought at Columbia University (Currently Closed)

 The Committee on Global Thought at Columbia University seeks 2-4 post-doctoral scholars for research fellowships for the 2012-2013 academic year, with option to extend for an additional year.
 The fellowship is open to scholars who have or will obtain their doctorate between August 2010 and August 2012, and who have not held tenure-track positions.
 The post-doctoral fellowship of the Committee on Global Thought at Columbia University brings together an innovative group of interdisciplinary researchers from around the world and encourages interdisciplinary, transnational research.
 The fellowship provides emerging scholars the opportunity to work with distinguished faculty and a figurative space for collaborative research and publication.
 Fellows teach one course per academic year.
 Scholars from any discipline may apply, provided they illustrate how their work will contribute to Global Thought’s research and teaching agenda.
 Fellows receive an annual salary of $55,000.00, as well as a research stipend.